lineality/Online_Voting_Using_One_Time_Pads/README.md

 8. a bad-agent will attempt to tamper with voting instructions and information about voting procedures

-9. a bad-agent will attempt to tamper with vote reporting including any information put out by a Vote-Office or authority.
+9. a bad-agent will attempt to tamper with vote reporting including any information put out by a Vote-Office or authority

-10. a bad-agent will seek to disrupt the sending and receiving of vote information (including but not restricted to blank and filled-in ballots (e.g. voting times places, registration, ballot items, etc).
+10. a bad-agent will seek to disrupt the sending and receiving of vote information (including but not restricted to blank and filled-in ballots (e.g. voting times, places, registration, ballot items, etc).

 # Description Notes: